Category Archives: 1967 Films

 Events lead her to a sanitarium, and finally to a coven of witches, intent on human sacrifice.

-The Witches has a late 1960’s look and feel which gives some sophistication.
+The Witches has a late-1960s look and feel, which adds some sophistication.
 Gwen is draped in stylish clothes and jewelry and wears a cute, trendy bob haircut.

-The set design is cool with groovy, colorful furniture that enhances the tight budget to full advantage.
+The set design is cool, with groovy, colorful furniture that makes the tight budget work to its full advantage.
 Alan and Stephanie’s estate is particularly impressive with modern furniture, drapes, and various trimmings.

 Another positive is the hefty amount of exterior sequences offered.

-Director, Cyril Frankel, who directed many episodes of the popular British television series, The Avengers, provides a similar production so The Witches feels like a long episodic series.
-The luxurious English village is sunny, calming, and atmospheric brightening the atmosphere of the film.
+Director Cyril Frankel, who directed many episodes of the popular British television series The Avengers, provides a similar production, so The Witches feels like a long episodic series.
+The luxurious English village is sunny, calming, and atmospheric, brightening the film’s atmosphere.

-This counterbalances the themes of demons, voodoo, and witches, well.
+This nicely counterbalances the themes of demons, voodoo, and witches.

 Frankel builds the story momentum throughout The Witches at a good pace, but this is lost in the final act, which is way too abrupt.
 During the first three-quarters of the production, we are led to believe that Gwen is either crazy, imagining the strange events, or that one of the townspeople is gaslighting her.

-It’s easy to deduce the latter is what is going on, and the fun is figuring out who or who is doing the dirty deeds.
+It’s easy to deduce that the latter is what is going on, and the fun is figuring out who is doing the dirty deeds.

 When the culprit is revealed (and it’s displayed on the cover art!), the conclusion is underwhelming.
 An attempted cemetery human ritual to remove life from Linda and infuse it into Stephanie so that she can live forever is weak.